 We have some very useful tipps for you, on how to choose the best possible splitboard equipment for you and create the perfect mountain experience.

 RIGHT EQUIPMENT FOR YOUR TOUR

 Within the basic equipment for splitboard tours, we can find the splitboard itself, interface, proper binding as well as climbing skins, telescopic poles and boots.
 Additionally, it would be wise to consider avalanche safety equipment and airbag backpack.
-We also recommend having a helmet and crampons.
+We also recommend having a helmet, or a ski touring helmet and crampons.